srvanderplas/unl-stat850-book/docs/06-manipulating-data.md

 <br>
 </div>

 SELECT \* says to select all variables.
-We'll talk about SELECT in the next section, but with SQL it's not reqlly possible to avoid using SELECT.
+We'll talk about SELECT in the next section, but with SQL it's not really possible to avoid using SELECT.

 If we want the 5 pokemon with the highest total points, we can use ORDER BY to sort the table, and then specify that we only want 5 rows.